 Updated on 6/27/2017

 We continue discovering cloud storage services.
-Recently you have read about Microsoft OneDrive and Azure services, so today we will explore and compare three most popular cloud drive products: OneDrive vs Google Drive vs Amazon Drive.
+Recently we published an article about Microsoft OneDrive and Azure services, and today we will explore and compare the three most popular cloud drive products: OneDrive vs Google Drive vs Amazon Drive.

 What is Microsoft OneDrive